hgaiser/moonshine/README.md

 ## Configuration

 A configuration file is generated if the provided path does not exist.
-By default it will be created in `$XDG_CONFIG_HOME/moonshine/config.toml` when using the AUR package.
+By default it will be created in `$XDG_CONFIG_HOME/moonshine/config.toml` if you are using the AUR package.
 It is possible to add applications that you want to run (more on that below).

 There is also a [resolution](./scripts/resolution) script provided which automatically changes the resolution to the requested resolution.